-The point of a team building then, in short, is to give team members a chance to initiate and cultivate relationships within new teams, or to strengthen those relationships within existing teams.
-Of course, the relationship development within teams can occur organically, but the point of a team building event is to accelerate that process.
+The point of team building then, in short, is to give team members a chance to initiate and cultivate relationships within new teams, or to strengthen those relationships within existing ones.
+Of course, the relationship development within teams can occur organically, but the point of an event is to accelerate that process.

-By taking teams outside of their usual workplace context, team building events can give team members a chance to see their teammates in a new light.
+By taking teams outside of their usual workplace context, events can give everyone a chance to see their teammates in a new light.
 They offer participants an opportunity to face some low-stakes challenges together and succeed, which can be a massive morale booster, especially for new teams.
-A well-run and properly designed team building event is also an enjoyable, fun and impactful experience for teams, which can serve as the glue that holds teams together during challenging times.
-Ultimately, delivering a successful and engaging team building event for team members sends the critical message to teams that the company cares about their well-being and workplace connectedness.
+A well-run and properly designed event is also an enjoyable, fun and impactful experience, which can serve as the glue that holds teams together during challenging times.
+Ultimately, delivering a successful and engaging event sends the critical message to teams that the company cares about their well-being and workplace connectedness.

 Informal or Formal?

-Team building events can take one of two forms: informal and formal.
-Informal team building events include experiences like team dinners and light social events, such as golfing or bowling.
-While they do provide teams with the opportunity to network and build relationships, it’s hard to guarantee that informal team building experiences would produce the results that we want them to.
-These experiences often lack intentionality, and don’t come across as immensely purposeful for teams.
+Events can take one of two forms: informal and formal.
+Informal events include experiences like dinners and light social events, such as golfing or bowling.
+While they do provide the opportunity to network and build relationships, it’s hard to guarantee that informal experiences would produce the results that we want them to.
+These experiences often lack intentionality, and don’t come across as immensely purposeful.

-Formal team building events often utilize external facilitators, and they are intentionally designed to achieve specific objectives, including relationship-building, fostering communication, and enhancing trust.
-Well-designed and properly delivered team building events are professional, intricately planned, and engage everyone.
-A major advantage that formal team building events have is that even those involved in planning the offsite event (which is often where many team building events are held) can participate.
-Formal team building events, though, can still go awry, so you want to make sure that those facilitating your event are professional and have a significant amount of experience.
+Formal events often utilize external facilitators, and they are intentionally designed to achieve specific objectives, including relationship-building, fostering communication, and enhancing trust.
+Well-designed and properly delivered events are professional, intricately planned, and engage everyone.
+A major advantage that formal events have is that even those involved in planning the offsite event (which is often where many events are held) can participate.
+Formal events, though, can still go awry, so you want to make sure that those facilitating your event are professional and have a significant amount of experience.

 Curriculum-Driven or Experience-Based?

 One last consideration for team building events is whether they are curriculum-driven or experience-based.
-Curriculum-driven team building events usually take the form of a workshop, and they often focus on developing a specific team skill or competency.
-An experienced-based team building event, on the other hand, will use a theme-based or scenario-driven team challenge to provide participants an environment and opportunity for guided interaction.
+Curriculum-driven events usually take the form of a workshop, and they often focus on developing a specific team skill or competency.
+An experienced-based event, on the other hand, will use a theme-based or scenario-driven team challenge to provide participants an environment and opportunity for guided interaction.